-Things to consider Stage Stage 1: Lay Has there been a change in leadership at your service? the foundations Are there new people you need to gain the support of? for success Is your Action Team still reflecting the diversity of your learning community?
+Stage 1: Lay the foundations for success Has there been a change in leadership at your school?
+Are there new people you need to gain the support of?
+Is your Action Team still reflecting the diversity of your learning community?
 Do you have the right mix of people involved to keep up the momentum?
 Refreshing the membership of the Action Team can be important.
 This will ensure new perspectives and new energy are injected into the team, the workload is shared across the learning community and an increasing number of people develop a sense of ownership of Be You and its implementation.
+Stage 2: Identify Your learning

-Stage 2: Identify ✓ Have your demographics changed? your learning your learning community's needs
+Stage 2: Identify your learning community's needs

-- Have there been any incidents or emerging issues since your last review that require attention? - How do educators and families feel about mental health and wellbeing and the previous actions that were undertaken?
+- ✓ Have there been any incidents or emerging issues since your last review that require attention? - How do educators, families and students feel about mental health and wellbeing and the previous actions that were undertaken?
 How have the attitudes of your learning community changed?

-Consider re-issuing Be You Surveys to educators and families, and reviewing other existing data sources to help determine your new priorities.
+Consider re-issuing Be You Surveys to educators, families and students, and reviewing other existing data sources to help determine your new priorities.
 The areas for strength and areas for growth may have shifted substantially since the last time you considered your priorities.